Tennessee Homeowners Insurance Guide

-According to the Homeowners Insurance Institute, the average Tennessee homeowner's insurance premium in 2005 was $692.
-In 2006, the National Association of Insurance Commissioners estimated that Tennessee home insurance customers in the Nashville, TN area pay the 25th least expensive homeowners premiums in the United States.
-Nashville renter insurance customers were estimated to pay the 12th most expensive renter's insurance rates in the country.
+According to the Homeowners Insurance Institute, the average Tennessee homeowner's premium in 2005 was $692.
+In 2006, the National Association of Insurance Commissioners estimated that policyholders in the Nashville, TN area pay the 25th least expensive homeowners premiums in the United States.
+Nashville consumers were estimated to pay the 12th most expensive renter's rates in the country.

 To get an idea of Tennessee demographics, here are some Nashville statistics:

 Flooding is the leading cause of property loss from natural disasters in the United States every year.
 In December 2008, a retention pond wall collapsed at a power plant in Harriman, Tennessee and flooded 15 homes nearby.
-In August 2001, a storm caused flash floods up to 20 feet deep that washed out homes and roads in eastern Tennessee.
-Unfortunately, most homeowners learn too late that protection against flood loss is not part of their normal insurance protection package.
-Flood insurance can be purchased through your local insurance agent.
-Generally speaking, you can insure your home and all its contents against flooding for less than it costs to insure your car.
+In August 2001, a storm caused waters up to 20 feet deep that washed out houses and roads in eastern Tennessee.
+Unfortunately, most residents learn too late that protection against this kind of loss is not part of their normal insurance protection package.
+This option can be purchased through your local agent.
+Generally speaking, you can insure your dwelling and all its contents against flooding for less than it costs to insure your car.

 Important Facts About the National Flood Insurance Program: